-The protocols of the present study were approved by the Committees for Animal Care and Use at the Federal University of Rio de Janeiro (under n°: 137/16).
-Wild-type (WT) C57BL/6J and TLR4 (Tlr4^{-/-}) were kindly provided by Prof. Sergio Costa Oliveira at Federal University of Minas Gerais (Belo Horizonte, Brazil), Knockout to NLRP3 (Nlpr3^{-/-})(Genentech, USA) (# OM-214220) (21), and CASP-1 (Caspase1^{-/-}) (22)(MTO #14865) male mice were generated in the C57BL/6J background.
-Animals, studied at the age of 8-10 weeks, were kept at constant temperature (23 °C) in a standard light/dark cycle (12 h/12 h) with free access to standard chow and water.
+The protocols of the present study were approved by the Committees for Animal Care and Use at the Federal University of Rio de Janeiro (under no.: 137/16).
+Wild-type (WT) C57BL/6J and TLR4 (T $lr4^{-/-}$) were kindly provided by Prof. Sergio Costa Oliveira at Federal University of Minas Gerais (Belo Horizonte, Brazil), Knockout to NLRP3 (Nlpr3^{-/-})(Genentech, San Francisco, Calif) (no. OM-214220) (21), and CASP-1 (Caspase1^{-/-}) (22) (MTO #14865) male mice were generated in the C57BL/6J background.
+Animals, studied at the age of 8 to 10 weeks, were kept at constant temperature $(23^{\circ}C)$ in a standard light/dark cycle (12 h/12 h) with free access to standard chow and water.
 Mice, were bred and maintained under specific pathogen-free conditions at the animal facilities of the Federal University of Rio de Janeiro, and sacrificed by cervical dislocation.
-The animals were divided in 2 groups: a) Sham mice (Sham) and b) operated mice (CASP).
-CASP surgery procedures were carried out as previously described by Traeger T.et al.

-(2010), using a specific 14 G catheter [21].
+The animals were divided in two groups: (a) Sham mice (Sham) and (b) operated mice (CASP).
+CASP surgery procedures were carried out as previously described by Traeger et al., using a specific 14-gauge catheter (22).
 Briefly the procedure to induce CASP is characterized by the fixed insertion of a stent (catheter) into the colon ascendens after abdominal incision.
 Fecal content is milked from the cecum into the stent and finally may leak from the stent into the peritoneal cavity, which leads to polymicrobial peritonitis and subsequently sepsis.
-The severity of the disease is defined by the diameter of the stent, thus here we used a 14 gauge, which induce 100% lethality.
+The severity of the disease is defined by the diameter of the stent, thus here we used a 14gauge, which induce 100% lethality.

-CLP surgery was carried out as previously described with slight modifications [22].
+CLP surgery was carried out as previously described with slight modifications (23).
 Briefly, mice were anesthetized with isofluorane and a small incision was made in the abdomen through which the cecum was externalized.
-Cecum was ligated at 75% of its length and 9 punctures were made using a 16G gauge needle.
-In pilot experiments, we determined that this procedure resulted in similar mortality between CLP and CASP models (100% within 48h).
+Cecum was ligated at 75% of its length and nine punctures were made using a 16-G needle.
+In pilot experiments, we determined that this procedure resulted in similar mortality between CLP and CASP models (100% within 48 h).
 Cecum was then returned to the peritoneal cavity and wound was closed.
 Animals received 1 mL subcutaneous saline for fluid reposition and analgesics.